smichaelsen/typo3-autourls/README.md

 `composer require smichaelsen/autourls`

+Afterwards just install it in the Extension Manager as usual.

 ### Cool!
 Does it replace realurl?

 No. `autourls` offers only very limited functionality and is no match to `realurl` in terms of features and flexibility.